What Is a Software Version Number?

 • The third number reflects bug fixes or patches

-This structure is commonly referred to as the software version number format, and it helps users quickly understand how significant an update is.
+It helps users quickly understand how significant an update is.

 Example Changes: